 I loved junk food and eating outside, but from the time of conception, I started eating and believing that homemade food is the best.

 #7 Hygiene and Cleanliness

-Presently, I am more concerned about cleanliness and personal hygiene than I ever was.
+Presently, I am more concerned about the cleanliness and personal hygiene than I ever was.
 As soon as I come home, I wash my hands and change my clothes.
 I also make my little one wash her hands.

-Babies are outstanding learners, they observe, listen and imitate very quickly.
+Babies are outstanding learners, they observe, listen, and imitate very quickly.
 You need to have a lot of patience while dealing with your little one.
 I always try to put a smile on my face while I interact with my baby.

 Summing It Up

-I talk, chat and laugh with my mothers but some feelings and thoughts I have failed to convey to them till date.
+I talk, chat and laugh with my mothers but some feelings and thoughts I have failed to convey to them to date.
 Therefore, it is the best platform to express my gratitude to them and also to let them know that in every way they are unique.